-Sous-vide is French for "under vacuum " and means " vacuum yarn ".
+Sous vide is French for "under vacuum".
 Sous-vide is the process of heating vacuum-packed food in a water bath at a relatively low and constant temperature so that it is cooked gradually and evenly.
 Sous-vide is suitable for the preparation of meat, fish, vegetables, fruits, desserts and even cocktails.

 With sous-vide you can easily cook dishes to perfection.
 No stress because you hardly have to pay attention: simply set the right temperature and (minimum) time and sous-vide does the rest and the result is always great.
 Results like the photo below are very simple and are no longer reserved for chefs.
 Even you can prepare a large Picanha to perfection in an instant.
 Read on to find out how it works and why sous-vide is for you or view the cheapest sous-vide discount bundle , carefully compiled by our sous-vide experts.

 (Click on the image for a higher quality view)

 - What do you need for sous vide ?

 - Video of the sous vide process

 - Why would you cook sous vide ?

 - The difference between sous vide and traditional yarn

 - Cooking in plastic is not dirty